rivierasolutions/angular-ssqsignon/README.md

         - `get(name)` - returns the value stored under *name*.
         - `remove(name)` - clear the value stored under *name*.
     - `customAPIendpoint` (url) - the URL address to use in case all requests to *SSQ signon* should be directed through a proxy.

+#### `authProxy(url, useClient, customStore)`

+Initializes the authentication helper for communication with SSQ singon's token endpoint via a proxy.
+Requests to other endpoints will be sent directly to https://ssqsignon.com

+- Arguments:
+    - `url` (url) - the URL address of the proxy.
+    - `useClient` (int) - the client id to use when querying *SSQ signon*.
+    - `customStore` (object) - An interface to use for storing access tokens instead of the browser's local storage.
+The passed object should expose three methods:
+        - `set(name, value)` - store a value under *name*.
+        - `get(name)` - returns the value stored under *name*.
+        - `remove(name)` - clear the value stored under *name*.

 ### `authenticator` methods